RobbingSpree/HLMSH-Novel/plans and schemes/new chapter plans.md

 Brun says she had a weird call from Beth about debug going missing but that taking them off all shifts is a bit much

+## Future chapter stuff
+Check in with Debug, the car is out of gas and she doesn't have access to money she can trust

 ##  Act 2 arcs

 De and Fel hang out, no Brun